When did the CEO Action for Diversity & Inclusion™ initiative launch?

 - drove dialogue at more than 15 high-profile events

 - and convened companies together within their industry and markets to drive collective action.

 What have you learned thus far in the process?

 The positive response to the initiative has been overwhelming.
 It is evident companies and their workforces are craving action to advance diversity and inclusion.
-More than 200 companies have submitted best known actions they are starting to implement within their companies.
+More than 250 companies have submitted best known actions that are being implemented within their respective organizations.
 To read about these actions visit the CEO Action hub.